timor/mfactor/Readme.md

 - words beginning with underscore(`_`) are not stored in the dictionary.
 This prevents helper functions from consuming dictionary space.
+- no continuations, no quotation compositions(yet)
+- simplified exception handling with `catch` and `throw`

 # compilation #